cjungmann/bash_builtin/README.md

   `bash/examples/loadables` directory and poked around in the source files for some of the standard builtin functions.

+  Under the cloned **bash** directory, the following files are of particular interest:

+  - **bash/builtins/common.h** consolidates the contents of several C source files.

+  -  **bash/variables.h** and **bash/variables.c** will help the
+     developer understand access to script variables.

 - **/usr/include/bash** contains several header files that appear to be designed for custom **Bash** builtins.